Van 9 Ways to Make Your Van Off Road Ready

 Luckily, transforming a stock van into an off-road ready machine isn’t overly complex.
 A few upgrades will turn 2wd and 4wd vans into more capable machines that have improved suspension and clearance to reach more campsites and remote areas.

 Add a Lift Kit

 The first and most obvious off-road upgrade is a quality lift kit.
 The lift increases clearance by raising the body over the frame.
 More room is created for tire upgrades and suspension upgrades.
-A full suspension lift is not common on vans but the body lift is a fantastic option to start down the road of better clearance so you can drive rocky dirt tracks and have more confidence off-road.
+A full suspension lift is a fantastic option to start down the road to better clearance so you can drive rocky dirt tracks and have more confidence off-road.

 Upgrade Your Suspension

 The suspension components are an absolute necessity for off-road performance.
 Absorbing shock, handling corners and taking more abuse calls for better suspension.
 Shocks and springs are at the heart of suspension performance and should be upgraded.
 While your suspension is receiving upgrades, inspecting everything from ball joints to sway bar links is prudent.
 Make sure everything is dialed and aligned before you hit the road.